 Kevin is an experienced facilitator and has developed creative workshop techniques for various clients.
 He has published several books, chapters and articles, online articles for The Guardian, and reports to government.
 Kevin established the Local Level consultancy in 2005.
 He is an associate consultant to the Community Development Foundation, an associate of the Centre for Intergenerational Practice, and co-founder of Networked Neighbourhoods.
 He was previously a British Library Research Fellow.

-Nick Johnson is Executive Director at the British Educational Research Association (BERA).
+Nick Johnson is Chief Executive at the British Educational Research Association (BERA).
 A leading policy-maker, writer and commentator on issues across public policy, specialising in integration, equality and cohesion, Nick has advised government centrally, locally and internationally and has written extensively on citizenship, social capital, extremism, immigration and other related areas of policy and practice.

 Nick is a Senior Research Fellow at the Smith Institute where he contributes to their publications and seminars and is the programme lead for their race, cohesion and migration work.
 He has worked recently for the Institute for Strategic Dialogue, Local Government Leadership, the Office of Public Management and Chatham House as well as chairing and speaking at a number of high-level seminars and conferences.